hiro2233/nuttx/apps/nshlib/README.txt

     eth0    HWaddr 00:18:11:80:10:06
             IPaddr:10.0.0.2 DRaddr:10.0.0.1 Mask:255.255.255.0

-  if uIP statistics are enabled (CONFIG_NET_STATISTICS), then this command will also show the detailed state of uIP.
+  if networking statistics are enabled (CONFIG_NET_STATISTICS), then this command will also show the detailed state of transfers by protocol.

+  NOTE: This commands depends upon having the rpocfs file system configured into the system.
+The procfs file system must also have been mounted with a command like:

+    nsh> mount -t procfs /proc

 o ifdown <nic-name>